 At present, within the current regulatory framework, NPs moving to another jurisdiction with an equivalent certificate of registration will need to meet labour mobility requirements.

 In the future, a new national entry-to-practice exam will be one step toward registering with CNO as an NP.
 Ontario NP applicants will also need to complete their other entry-to-practice registration requirements with CNO to practice in Ontario.
-If that NP wants to move to another province, labour mobility will be easier.
-They will still need to register with the nursing regulator in the province.
+It will be easier for an NP to move to another province, but they will still need to register with the nursing regulator in the province.

 Internationally educated NPs